rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And wherever he came, in villages, cities, or countryside, they laid the sick in the marketplaces and implored him that they might touch even the fringe of his garment.
 And as many as touched it were made well. ^0656

 Now when the Pharisees gathered to him, with some of the scribes who had come from Jerusalem, ^0701

 they saw that some of his disciples ate with hands that were defiled, that is, unwashed. ^0702

-( For the Pharisees and all the Jews do not eat unless they wash their hands properly, holding to the tradition of the elders, ^0703
+(For the Pharisees and all the Jews do not eat unless they wash their hands, holding to the tradition of the elders, ^0703

 and when they come from the marketplace, they do not eat unless they wash.
 And there are many other traditions that they observe, such as the washing of cups and pots and copper vessels and dining couches. ) ^0704

 And the Pharisees and the scribes asked him, Why do your disciples not walk according to the tradition of the elders, but eat with defiled hands? ^0705

-And he said to them, Well did Isaiah prophesy of you hypocrites, as it is written, This people honors me with their lips, but their heart is far from me; ^0706
+And he said to them, Well did Isaiah prophesy of you hypocrites, as it is written, 'This people honors me with their lips, but their heart is far from me; ^0706

-in vain do they worship me, teaching as doctrines the commandments of men. ^0707
+in vain do they worship me, teaching as doctrines the commandments of men.' ^0707

 You leave the commandment of God and hold to the tradition of men. ^0708

 And he said to them, You have a fine way of rejecting the commandment of God in order to establish your tradition! ^0709

-For Moses said, Honor your father and your mother; and, Whoever reviles father or mother must surely die. ^0710
+For Moses said, 'Honor your father and your mother'; and, 'Whoever reviles father or mother must surely die.' ^0710

-But you say, If a man tells his father or his mother, Whatever you would have gained from me is Corban (that is, given to God) — ^0711
+But you say, 'If a man tells his father or his mother, Whatever you would have gained from me is Corban' (that is, given to God)-- ^0711

 then you no longer permit him to do anything for his father or mother, ^0712

 thus making void the word of God by your tradition that you have handed down.
 And many such things you do. ^0713

-And he called the people to him again and said to them, Hear me, all of you, and understand : ^0714
+And he called the people to him again and said to them, Hear me, all of you, and understand: ^0714

 There is nothing outside a person that by going into him can defile him, but the things that come out of a person are what defile him. ^0715

-There is nothing outside a person that by going into him can defile him, but the things that come out of a person are what defile him. ^0716
+See Footnote ^0716

 And when he had entered the house and left the people, his disciples asked him about the parable. ^0717

 And he said to them, Then are you also without understanding?
 Do you not see that whatever goes into a person from outside cannot defile him, ^0718

-since it enters not his heart but his stomach, and is expelled? ( Thus he declared all foods clean .) ^0719
+since it enters not his heart but his stomach, and is expelled?
+(Thus he declared all foods clean.) ^0719

 And he said, What comes out of a person is what defiles him. ^0720